Theory of weights in p-adic cohomology: Mixed complexes

 \item The notion of $\iota$-mixedness is local in $Y$, namely $\E$ is $\iota$-mixed if and only if there exists an open covering $\bigl\{Y_i\bigr\}$ of $Y$ such that $\E\Vert_{Y_i}$ is $\iota$-mixed for any $i$. \end{enumerate} \end{lem} \begin{proof} The first statement follows from the isomorphism \ref{!et*-isoc}.
-The second and third ones are obvious.
+Let us check the second claim.
+It suffices to show that if $\E$ is $\iota$-pure of weight $w$, so are $f^+\E$ and $f^!\E$.
+Let $x'$ be a closed point of $Y'$.
+Then to check the purity of $f^+\E$ (resp.\ $f^!\E$), it suffices to check the purity for $i_{x'}^+f^+\E$ (resp.\ $i_{x'}^!f^!\E$) by definition (resp.\ by the first claim).
+These follow by the transitivity of $(\cdot)^+$ and $(\cdot)^!$.
+The third claim follows by $i_x^+\circ\DD\cong \DD\circ i_x^!$ combining with \ref{lem-isco-stabwf!+(1)}.
 The last one is a consequence of the Lemma \ref{irreduciblerestpreserve}. \end{proof}

 \begin{lem} Let $0\to \E' \to \E \to \E'' \to 0$ be an exact sequence in $F\text{-}\mr{Isoc}^{\dag \dag}(Y,\PP/K)$.
 The overconvergent $F$-isocrystal $\E$ is $\iota$-mixed (resp.\ $\iota$-pure of weight $w$, resp.\ $\iota$-mixed of weight $\leq w$, resp.\ $\iota$-mixed of weight $\geq w$) if and only if so are $\E'$ and $\E''$. \end{lem} \begin{proof} Let $\gr(\E)$ be the direct sum of the constituents of $\E$, which is defined up to (non-canonical) isomorphism.
 We can check easily that $\gr (\E)\riso \gr (\E') \oplus \gr (\E'')$. \end{proof}